monkstudio/wml-documentation/reference/mixin.md

 The 'link' attribute must be set with the ID of the element to mix-in, or alternatively a valueless attribute with the '&' modifier.

-Note only the inner markup of a linked element will be imported.
+Note only the inner tags of a linked element will be imported.
+This means text embedded directly into the linked element will not be included.

 ## Attributes